olson-sean-k/wax/README.md

 case-**in**sensitive extension `jpg` or `jpeg`.

-Wax considers literals, their configured case sensitivity, and the case sensitivity of the target platform's file system when partitioning glob expressions with [`Glob::partitioned`] (see [below](#partitioning-and-semantic-literals)).
+Wax considers literals, their configured case sensitivity, and the case sensitivity of the target platform's file system [when partitioning glob expressions](#partitioning-and-semantic-literals) with [`Glob::partitioned`].
 Partitioning is unaffected in glob expressions with no flags.

 ## Errors and Diagnostics